Home About

 Posted September 15, 2005

-In addition to increased earthquake activity, higher dimensional sources suggest that increased volcanic activity is another manifestation of the stress that Mother Eart is experiencing as part of the dimensional shift that is now taking place.
+In addition to increased earthquake activity, higher dimensional sources suggest that increased volcanic activity is another manifestation of the stress that Mother Earth is experiencing as part of the dimensional shift that is now taking place.
 The Smithsonian Institution's Global Volcanism Program (GVP) maintains a searchable database of world-wide volcanic activity, and the figure below shows that there has been a gradual rise in the total number of active volcanoes each year since 1950 (the earliest date for which comprehensive data are available).
 This is not a dramatic upward trend, but statistical regression analysis suggests that another active volcano is added to the total every 6.4 years.
-The interesting thing is that if you go to the "frequently asked questions" page of the GVP website, it says that there does not appear to be any evidence of iincreased volcanism (Global Volcanism Program), and shows a graph with a flat regression line.
-I will discuss the reason for the discrepancy in Chapter 5, which will discuss all the geophysical data in more detail.
-Here I will just reiterate that the graph below is from their database and I have no reason to question its accuracy.
+The interesting thing is that if you go to the "frequently asked questions" page of the GVP website, it said in 2005 that there did not appear to be any evidence of increased volcanism and showed a graph with a flat regression line.
+When I checked in 2021 it presented a completely different piciture: Has volcanic activity been increasing?.

 As far as I know, an increase in volcanic activity in the last fifty years does not fit any mainstream scientific model of global tectonics.
 Alternative scientist Michael Mandeville has presented even more dramatic evidence of increased volcanic acitivity in the last 50 years by plotting the number of combined days of activity of major volcanoes from 1975 to 1993.
 His graph below shows that from 1875 to around 1947 total days of eruptive activity fluctuated around 1500.
 From 1947 to 1975 there was about a four-fold increase to 6000 days of eruptive activity and from 1975 to 1993 the value fluctuated around an average of about 5000 days.
 Mandeville relates volcanic activity to a 6.5 year wobble in the Earth's axis (not convincingly to my mind), but he presents other interesting additional data on his website related to increased earthquake activity that is consistent with my own analylsis www.michaelmandeville.com):